azagniotov/stubby4j/README.md

 # stubby4j

-A Java-based stub HTTP server, with embedded Jetty and HSQLDB (Hypersonic SQL database).
+A Java-based stub HTTP server with embedded Jetty.

 ### Why would a developer use stubby4j?